tailscale/security-policies/incident-response/index.md

 If a suspected incident is detected, it should be responded to following the [Incident response process](http://go/incident-response-process).

 We respond to reported incidents, and resolve and determine impact as soon as possible.
-We do not provide guarantees on time to remediate.
+We aim to remediate incidents as soon as possible.

 Confirmed incidents may be disclosed publicly per our [disclosure policy](/security-policies/incident-disclosure/).